 NACTE therefore deals with many disciplines and sectors.
-The Council has clustered the various technical fields into four subject areas and establish a Subject Board to handle each subject area.
-The four subject area and their corresponding subject Boards are: –
+The Council has clustered the various technical fields into three subject areas and establish a Subject Board to handle each subject area.
+The three subject area and their corresponding subject Boards are: –

 - Business, Tourism and Planning (BTP)

 Any institution applying for registration has to meet the following requirements: –

 - Provide evidence that the proposed institutions meets the legal requirements for establishment of the same.
 This means being in possession of a document showing the establishment and ownership of the institution such as Constitutions; Charter; Article of Association; and Business license (where applicable)

 - The applicant institution should also provide evidence of the extent to which the institution is viable to deliver training programmes, that is its ability to provide the intended training.

 To ensure this the following should be availed to NACTE:-